SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_icm40627/readme.md

 ## Purpose/Scope

-- This application demonstrate the 6-axis inertial sensor (ICM-40627), which measures the motion parameters and temperature every 2 seconds.
+This application demonstrates the 6-axis inertial sensor (ICM-40627), which measures the motion parameters and temperature every 2 seconds.

 ## About Example Code

-- This example demonstrates the measurement of acceleration in 3 axes, gyroscope in 3 axes, and temperature every 2 seconds.
+This example demonstrates the measurement of acceleration in 3 axes, gyroscope in 3 axes, and temperature every 2 seconds.
 It also shows how to use various APIs available via the SPI interface.

 ## Prerequisites/Setup Requirements